canonical/ubuntu-boards-documentation/how-to/rpi-camera.rst

 - The red cross at the top left exits ``qcam``.
-- For Raspberry Pi models supporting more than one camera module, you can select another camera by clicking on the textbox that shows the camera name.
+- For Raspberry Pi models supporting more than one camera module, you can select another camera by clicking on the text box that shows the camera name.

 .. figure:: /images/qcam-dropdown-demo.png
     :alt: qcam sensor selection